amaan-19/fair-division-exercises/algorithms/steinhaus-lone-divider.md

         <div class="step">
           <div class="step-number">3b</div>
           <div class="step-content">
-            In the second case, the piece the <strong>non-dividers</strong> believe is not proportional is given to the <strong>divider</strong>.
+            In the second case, a piece the <strong>non-dividers</strong> believe is not proportional is given to the <strong>divider</strong>.
 The rest of the cake is reassembled and the <strong>non-dividers</strong> then perform the standard Divide-and-Choose procedure on the remaining cake.
           </div>
         </div>